 Even so, the issue of nuclear power is quite divisive around the world.
 In countries such as Belarus, Turkey, or Bangladesh, new power plants are currently under construction.
 On the other hand, other countries are scaling down their dependency on nuclear power.
 Germany remains committed to their plans to phase out nuclear power, yet the war in Ukraine and the call for Europe to wean itself off of Russian oil and gas has caused some delays with the rollout of this policy.

-In any case, with regard to the debate on sustainable development in the midst of the climate crisis, the inherent risks involved with nuclear power cannot be ignored.
+With regard to the debate on sustainable development in the midst of the climate crisis, the inherent risks involved with nuclear power cannot be ignored.
 Just the same, all options must be left on the table and considered equally.
 As policy experts and scientists have proven, nuclear power can be clean and remains a viable energy alternative with a consistently successful track record, despite some major hurdles.